The Films in My Life, by Francois Truffaut

 of Evil, Ulmer's The Naked Dawn, and Ray's Johnny

 Guitar, among others.
 He even reviews some of his French New Wave

 contemporaries' films.
 Other essays are on James Dean and Humphrey Bogart.

-The Films In My Life is my personal favorite film book.
+The Films In My Life is one of my personal favorite film books.

 Though Hitchcock did many interviews and had a distinct public persona,

 he rarely opened up to interviewers.
 Peter Bogdanovich's great interviews

 notwithstanding, this is the essential book on Alfred Hitchcock and a model